FEES Competency Training:

 - ♦-Because training course content, procedures, and supervision vary widely across instructors and FEES courses, some SLPs are not adequately prepared for competency training.
 To qualify for SASS FEES Competency training, the SLP must complete either the SASS basic FEES Training Course and/or advanced FEES training course.
 SLPs trained through other basic training courses must complete the SASS advanced FEES training course before being considered for SASS competency training.
 Requests for competency training will not be considered unless the SLP has attended a SASS training course.

-- ♦-Until further notice, competency training will only be accomplished individually in Tennessee traveling with the SASS clinical team.
-There are limited slots available for the 2020 training.
+- ♦-FEES Competence Training may be individually accomplished by coming to Nashville, Tennessee for the week, and traveling with the SASS clinical team.
+There are limited slots available for the 2022 training.
 The trainee must be able to dedicate 5 days (Monday-Friday) to competency training.
-The onsite competency training option is not available until further notice.
-(11/20/2019
+On Sunday afternoon/evening prior to training on Monday, the trainee receives orientation and scope practicing with the training team.

 For more information and planning, contact Michelle Skelley, M.Ed., CCC-SLP at 615-306-3693 or Michelle@sasspllc.com.